-Problem Probable cause Action 6.5.1 "The sail will not unfurl or will only partly unfurl." • The jib halyard is wrapped around the luff extrusion.
-Ease the halyard slightly and try to reverse the system.
-Another halyard is wrapped around the luff extrusion. • Furl the system.
-Free the halyard.
-The furling line is not free to run or has become tangled.
-Slacken or free the furling line.
-The forestay is too slack. • Tension the forestay, first of all by tensioning the backstay and/or the cap shrouds.
-If this doesn't help, decrease the length of the Furlex-system.
-Dirt and salt in the bearings. • Rinse the bearings with fresh water and lubricate with Furlex grease.
-Too much strain on the halyard.
-Ease the halyard off.
-The halyard shackle wears against the extrusion • Make sure that the halyard angle is at least 15 (gradtecken) 6.5.2 "The sail will not furl, is hard to furl or can only be partly furled" • The jib halyard is wrapped around the luff extrusion.
-Ease the halyard slightly and try to reverse the system.
-Arrange proper halyard angle, chapter 4.1.1.
-Another halyard is wrapped around the luff extrusion.
-Unfurl the system.
-Free the halyard.
-There is no line left on the drum. • Unfurl the sail.
+Problem Probable cause Action 6.5.1 "The sail will not unfurl or will only partly unfurl." • The jib halyard is wrapped around the luff extrusion. • Ease the halyard slightly and try to reverse the system. • Another halyard is wrapped around the luff extrusion. • Furl the system.
+Free the halyard. • The halyard shackle/knot interferes with the top extrusion. • Make sure tht the 15-20° requirement is fulfilled.
+Check that the shackle/knot arrangement is not too "bulky". • The furling line is not free to run or has become tangled. • Slacken or free the furling line. • The forestay is too slack. • Tension the forestay, first of all by tensioning the backstay and/or the cap shrouds.
+If this doesn't help, decrease the length of the Furlex-system. • Dirt and salt in the bearings. • Rinse the bearings with fresh water and lubricate with Furlex grease. • Too much strain on the halyard. • Ease the halyard off.
+6.5.2 "The sail will not furl, is hard to furl or can only be partly furled" • The jib halyard is wrapped around the luff extrusion. • Ease the halyard slightly and try to reverse the system.
+Arrange proper halyard angle, chaper 4.1.1. • Another halyard is wrapped around the luff extrusion. • Unfurl the system.
+Free the halyard. • The halyard shackle/knot interferes with the top extrusion. • Make sure tht the 15-20° requirement is fulfilled.
+Check that the shackle/knot arrangement is not too "bulky". • There is no line left on the drum. • Unfurl the sail.
 Take it down and wind more line on the drum.
-Alternatively, loosen the sheet, gather the sail around the system and wind more line onto the drum.
-The forestay is too slack.
-Increase forestay tension.
-Excessive wind pressure on the sail. • Let the leeward sheet off more.
-Windward sheet is not released. • Release the sheet.
-The sheet has become tangled. • Sort out the sheet.
-The free turn is not functioning. • Rinse the bearings with fresh water and lubricate with Furlex grease. • Large turning angles in the furling line route which increase friction. • Reroute the furling line, avoiding large turning angles.
-Dirt and salt in the bearings. • Rinse the bearings with fresh water and lubricate with Furlex grease.
-The furling line has become tangled on the drum.
-Unfurl the sail and take it down.
+Alternatively, loosen the sheet, gather the sail around the system and wind more line onto the drum. • The forestay is too slack.
+Increase forestay tension. • Excessive wind pressure on the sail. • Let the leeward sheet off more. • Windward sheet is not released. • Release the sheet. • The sheet has become tangled. • Sort out the sheet. • The free turn is not functioning. • Rinse the bearings with fresh water and lubricate with Furlex grease. • Large turning angles in the furling line route which increase friction. • Reroute the furling line, avoiding large turning angles. • Dirt and salt in the bearings. • Rinse the bearings with fresh water and lubricate with Furlex grease. • The furling line has become tangled on the drum. • Unfurl the sail and take it down.
 Rewind the furling line.
-Unfurl the sail with slight drag on the furling line in the future and avoid having too much line on the drum.
-The line guide fitting chafes against the drum.
-Loosen the fastening screw below the drum and adjust the fitting.
-The halyard swivel is upside down. • Fit the halyard swivel correctly.
-Too much strain on the halyard. • Ease the halyard off a little.
-The halyard shackle wears against the extrusion • Make sure that the halyard angle is at least 15 (gradtecken) 6.5.3 "The system 'wobbles' when furling and unfurling" • The forestay is too loose. • Tension the backstay and/or the cap shrouds.
+Unfurl the sail with slight drag on the furling line in the future and avoid having too much line on the drum. • The line guide fitting chafes against the drum. • Loosen the fastening screw below the drum and adjust the fitting. • The halyard swivel is upside down. • Fit the halyard swivel correctly. • Too much strain on the halyard. • Ease the halyard off a little.
+6.5.3 "The system 'wobbles' when furling and unfurling" • The forestay is too loose. • Tension the backstay and/or the cap shrouds.
 This will tension the forestay.
-6.5.4 "The sail unfurls after reefing or • The sail is not furled tightly enough. • Furl with some drag on the line. furling" The furling line is not belayed. • Furl and belay the furling line.
+6.5.4 "The sail unfurls after reefing or • The sail is not furled tightly enough. • Furl with some drag on the line. furling" • The furling line is not belayed. • Furl and belay the furling line.